Bis(2-ethylhexyl) phthalate: Environmental exposure

 DEHP is a component of many household items, including tablecloths, floor tiles, shower curtains, garden hoses, rainwear, dolls, toys, shoes, medical tubing, furniture upholstery, and swimming pool liners.
 DEHP is an indoor air pollutant in homes and schools.
 Common exposures come from the use of DEHP as a fragrance carrier in cosmetics, personal care products, laundry detergents, colognes, scented candles, and air fresheners.

 The most common exposure to DEHP comes through food with an average consumption of 0.25 milligrams per day.
 It can also leach into a liquid that comes in contact with the plastic; it extracts faster into nonpolar solvents (e.g. oils and fats in foods packed in PVC).
-Fatty foods that are packaged in plastics that contain DEHP are more likely to have higher concentrations such as milk products, fish or seafood, and oils.
-The US FDA therefore permits use of DEHP-containing packaging only for foods that primarily contain water.
+Fatty foods such as milk products, fish or seafood, and oils that are packaged in plastics that contain DEHP are more likely to have higher concentrations; The US FDA therefore permits use of DEHP-containing packaging only for foods that primarily contain water.

 DEHP can leach into drinking water from discharges from rubber and chemical factories; The US EPA limits for DEHP in drinking water is 6 ppb.
 It is also commonly found in bottled water, but unlike tap water, the EPA does not regulate levels in bottled water.
 DEHP levels in some European samples of milk, were found at 2000 times higher than the EPA Safe Drinking Water limits (12,000 ppb).
 Levels of DEHP in some European cheeses and creams were even higher, up to 200,000 ppb, in 1994.
 Additionally, workers in factories that utilize DEHP in production experience greater exposure.
 The U.S. agency OSHA's limit for occupational exposure is 5 mg/m^{3} of air.